-The graduate-level Certificate in Gerontology curriculum consists of 12 credit hours encompassing core classwork from the master’s degree program.
-Students take courses with master’s degree students and can transfer coursework (9 of the 12 credit hours) into the M.A. in Gerontology for continuing education purposes.
+The new post-baccalaureate Gerontology Senior Advocate Certificate curriculum consists of 21 credit hours encompassing core and elective classwork from the master’s degree program.
+Students take courses with master’s degree students and can transfer all 21 credit hours into the M.A. in Gerontology for continuing education purposes.

-For more information, please refer to the list of options to the left to access important information about details of the program, tentative course offerings, and other information helpful to potential and current gerontology students (e.g., student handbook).
+For more information, please refer to the list of options to the left to access important information about details of the program, tentative course offerings, and other information helpful to potential and current gerontology students.

 Advising and Applying to the Gerontology Program